 Plus it’s a Samsonite, so everyone will still take you seriously when they see that logo!

-The backpack is made from ballistic nylon, very durable material with excellent water and abrasion resistance.
-It has a padded laptop sleeve that fits devices up to 15.6”, but which is located inside the main packing area.
+The backpack is made from ballistic nylon, a very durable material with excellent water and abrasion resistance.
+It has a padded laptop sleeve that fits devices up to 15.6”, which is located inside the main packing area.
 So, it’s not exactly a TSA-friendly laptop compartment.

 The main compartment of this bag has several sleeves and pockets, which will easily fit all your folders and files.
 And there’s a designated spot for a change of clothes – it is inside the main compartment, but it’s still separate from all the other travel gear inside.

 On top of that, this travel backpack also has an external compartment with an organization panel that includes a tablet sleeve.
 And there are also zippered side pockets, that are large enough to fit a smaller water bottle.